TaxoBell: Gaussian Box Embeddings for Self-Supervised Taxonomy Expansion: The Framework

 \subsection{Overview}

-In our proposed \modelname\ framework shown in Fig. \ref{fig:model}, entities described in natural language are first mapped via a pretrained encoder into axis-aligned boxes (Section \ref{subsec:boxproject}), which are then projected to multivariate Gaussian embeddings (Section \ref{subsec:gaussproject}).
-We train these Gaussians in a self-supervised fashion using the seed taxonomy, optimizing two complementary energies that (i) increase symmetric overlap for parent–child pairs and (ii) enforce asymmetric hierarchical containment (Section \ref{subsec:train}).
+In \modelname\ (Fig.~\ref{fig:model}), entities are encoded from text into axis-aligned boxes (Sec.~\ref{subsec:boxproject}) and then mapped to multivariate Gaussians (Sec.~\ref{subsec:gaussproject}).
+Using the seed taxonomy for self-supervision, we train these Gaussians with two energies that (i) maximize symmetric parent--child overlap and (ii) enforce asymmetric hierarchical containment (Sec.~\ref{subsec:train}).